alpegon/aws-nat-instance/README.md

 ### Whitelisting ports without accessing the nat instance

+To be able to share the configuration state and thus, to allow user to update the infrastructure without having to manually copying the `*.tfstate` file, you can use the **remote state** feature of terraform.
+In this case, you could use a S3 backend shared by all the users.
+More information about this [here](https://www.terraform.io/docs/backends/types/s3.html).

-The users can modify the script in `instances/user_data.sh.tpl` to modify the firewall or the nat configuration as needed.
+Once the remote state is configured, the users can modify the script in `instances/user_data.sh.tpl` to modify the firewall or the nat configuration as needed.

 Once the script file has been changed, the new infrastructure can be updated with the command:

 ```